This post may contain affiliate links.

 Greek mythology offers up some of the greatest, most epic tales ever.
 The stories of larger-than-life characters, from gods and goddesses to mortals and everyone in between, serve as a great starting point to get your child interested in reading.
 This family tree activity introduces him to some of the main characters in Greek mythology and is sure to entice him to follow their stories through to the end!

-How to Make the Greek Mythology Family Tree:
+Who is in the Greek Mythology Family Tree:

 Start by researching Greek mythological characters.
 We love reading about them in our D’Aulaires’ Book of Greek Myths.
-The front page of the book has a family tree that we referenced for our project.
+The front page of the book has a Greek god family tree that we referenced for our project.

 Together with your child, read about these mighty rulers and their feuds for power.
 Isn’t it hard to believe they’re all in the same family?